-If a preliminary pulse is accidentally sent on a call town operator or the special equipment, the number recorded would be 111 plus 3,4,7,8,9, or 0.
-Routing the call through the digit absorbing service code selector to the proper destination.
+If a preliminary pulse is accidentally sent on a call to an operator or the special equipment, the number recorded would be 111 plus 3,4,7,8,9, or 0.
+This would route the call through the auxiliary service code selector switch to the proper destination.